-- 2.4 Category 4 Routes: Remainder of roads on the adopted highway network not included in Categories 1-3 in the following order of priority: - main urban areas (Grimsby, Cleethorpes & Immingham) - villages - other rural roads - 2.5 Category 5: Footways and cycleways on the adopted highway network in the following order of priority.
-Combined footway /cycleways will be treated in accordance with the footway hierarchy: -
+2.4 Category 4 Routes: Remainder of roads on the adopted highway network not included in Categories 1-3 in the following order of priority:

-- 1. PRIORITY 1 FOOTWAYS (Primary Routes) Hierarchy 1 footways, and important links in town and local centre areas, and transport interchanges (eg Station Approach, Grimsby) - 2.
+- o main urban areas (Grimsby, Cleethorpes & Immingham) - o villages - o other rural roads - 2.5 Category 5: Footways and cycleways on the adopted highway network in the following order of priority.
+Combined footway /cycleways will be treated in accordance with the footway hierarchy: - - 1.
+PRIORITY 1 FOOTWAYS (Primary Routes) Hierarchy 1 footways, and important links in town and local centre areas, and transport interchanges (eg Station Approach, Grimsby) - 2.
 Other hierarchy 1 (Primary) and 2 (Secondary) footways - 3.
 Hierarchy 3 (Link) footways with gradients greater than 1 in 10 longitudinally for longer than 50 metres. - 4.
-Other trouble spots identified on the footway / cycleway network, in response to specific circumstances a) High Period December, January and February When severe conditions might reasonably be expected; b) Low Period November and March When severe conditions may occasionally occur; c) Marginal Period October and April When severe conditions are generally not expected;
+Other trouble spots identified on the footway / cycleway network, in response to specific circumstances